Are you looking to expand your client base and drive new revenue?

 If you’re creating a tagline to be presented with your logo, it will be done here so the two work harmoniously together.

-From a process perspective, visual brand identity is informed by the things that came before it in this process like the brand voice work in step #9.
+From a brand strategy development process perspective, visual brand identity is informed by the things that came before it in this process like the brand voice work in step #9.
 And it then informs the work that happens next, as you build out your brand guidelines.

 11. Create your brand guidelines.